 You may have seen YouTube videos of users sharing a screencast of their Ubuntu or Linux desktops.
-If you want to join in the fun, and you already have the GNOME desktop you don’t even need to install a screen recording app.
+If you want to join the fun and already have the GNOME desktop you don’t need to install a screen recording app.
 Ubuntu 17.10 was the first version of Ubuntu to ditch Unity in favor of GNOME, and recently, with Ubuntu 18.04 Canonical has completely switched to GNOME.
 This will only add to GNOME’s popularity considering Ubuntu is the most popular Linux distro.
 Yet, it’s a little-known fact that GNOME desktop has a built-in screen recorder.

 The GNOME screen recorder, as you would expect, is very well integrated with the GNOME shell.
 It is also just as well hidden, for some reason.
-It’s there, but there’s no app launcher for it, unlike the screenshot tool.
+It’s there, but there’s no app launcher, unlike the screenshot tool.
 There’s no menu entry anywhere nor a quick button or extension to turn it on or off.
 To launch the screen recording tool, you’ll have to perform some finger acrobatics on your keyboard.
 This means if you don’t learn about it from elsewhere, you’re unlikely to stumble upon it by chance.
 There is also a way to record the screen as a GIF on Ubuntu.

 GNOME screen recorder